Amlyze/amltrix-data/markdown/actors.md

 This hampers financial institutions' ability to detect ultimate beneficiaries and disrupt illicit fund movements.
 - [Commodity-based Trade Transactions](https://framework.amltrix.com/techniques/T0125) — These entities act as nominal importers or exporters, layering ownership to conceal the true beneficiaries.
 They facilitate under- or over-invoicing and fictitious shipments, complicating the ability of financial institutions to detect the actual flow of funds and goods.
-- [Freeports and Private Storage](https://framework.amltrix.com/techniques/T0131) — These entities, including offshore companies (ID 256) and private interest foundations (ID 278), obscure the beneficial ownership of freeport-stored assets by:

-- Registering high-value items under corporate names or foundation structures, thereby masking the true owners.
-- Conducting internal trades and paying storage fees under layered corporate identities, which limits financial institutions’ visibility.
-- Facilitating anonymized transactions across multiple jurisdictions, thus hindering the detection of illicit origins.
 - [Insider Trading](https://framework.amltrix.com/techniques/T0136) — Legal entities with little or no active business operations are often created in offshore jurisdictions lacking centralized beneficial ownership registries.
 They:

 - Receive or layer insider trading proceeds, obscuring true ownership.
 - Create multiple transactional layers that hinder financial institutions’ due diligence efforts.
 - Enable the conversion of illicit gains into seemingly legitimate corporate revenues or investments.
+- [Real Estate-based Methods](https://framework.amltrix.com/techniques/T0010) — Shell or front companies are used to:
+- Hold legal title to real estate while concealing the underlying criminal owners.
+- Enable property flips or transfers through a corporate veil, distancing illicit operators from direct ownership.
+- Funnel illicit capital through corporate accounts, complicating transaction monitoring.

+This hampers financial institutions’ efforts to trace beneficial owners, especially when corporate registrations lack transparent ownership disclosures.
+- [Fake Vendors](https://framework.amltrix.com/techniques/T0022) — Shell or front companies operate as fake suppliers or service providers, issuing bogus invoices to launder illicit funds.
+They:

+- Present themselves as legitimate vendors, allowing criminals to blend sham invoices with genuine business costs.
+- Conceal beneficial ownership and lack real economic activity, making it difficult for financial institutions to verify vendor authenticity.

+Repeated use of these shell vendor accounts systematically obscures the source and destination of illicit proceeds, complicating transaction monitoring and detection efforts.
+- [Corruption](https://framework.amltrix.com/techniques/T0051) — Shell or front companies serve as vehicles to conceal beneficial ownership and cash flows derived from bribes or misappropriated funds.
+Their lack of transparent operations impedes financial institutions' ability to assess the ultimate origin of assets, enabling corrupt actors to layer or disguise illicit proceeds more effectively.
+- [Bearer Instruments](https://framework.amltrix.com/techniques/T0042) — Shell or front companies facilitate the misuse of bearer instruments by:

+- Issuing bearer shares or other negotiable bearer forms to conceal ultimate ownership.
+- Maintaining minimal or opaque operations, making it difficult for financial institutions to identify true beneficiaries.
+- [Beneficial Ownership Manipulation](https://framework.amltrix.com/techniques/T0088) — Shell or front companies in secrecy-friendly jurisdictions facilitate beneficial ownership manipulation through:

+- Repeatedly transferring directorships or shares to obscure the ultimate controller.
+- Exploiting lax reporting requirements to create ever-changing corporate records.

+These tactics confuse financial institutions trying to verify the rightful owner.
+- [Free Trade Zones](https://framework.amltrix.com/techniques/T0041) — Criminals use shell or front companies in free trade zones to:

+- Undertake over- or under-invoicing, repeated re-exports, and other manipulated trade transactions that blend illicit proceeds with legitimate trade.
+- Conceal beneficial ownership behind complex incorporation structures, making it difficult for financial institutions to identify ultimate controllers or verify the true value of transactions.

+This deliberate opacity enables systematic layering of illicit funds and frustrates standard AML controls.
+- [Sanctions Evasion](https://framework.amltrix.com/techniques/T0141) — Shell or front companies are used to disguise beneficial ownership and the true origin or destination of funds.
+Adversaries establish them, often in permissive jurisdictions, to bypass sanctions restrictions, complicating financial institutions' due diligence and screening efforts.
+- [Player Image Rights Manipulation](https://framework.amltrix.com/techniques/T0129.001) — Criminals incorporate or use shell companies—often registered offshore—to receive artificially inflated licensing or sponsorship fees.
+These entities obscure the ultimate ownership of funds and mask the illicit sources, undermining financial institutions' ability to trace transactions or identify real beneficiaries.
+- [Drug Trade](https://framework.amltrix.com/techniques/T0142) — Shell or front companies undermine financial transparency by:

+- Offering minimal or nonexistent commercial activity while conducting substantial financial transactions.
+- Presenting falsified invoices or records to legitimize revenues connected to the drug trade.
+- Obscuring beneficial ownership, hampering financial institutions’ efforts to track fund flows.
+- [Counterfeit Goods](https://framework.amltrix.com/techniques/T0143.001) — These minimally active entities are used to obscure beneficial ownership and route revenues from counterfeit goods as though they stem from legitimate operations.

+- Provide a veil of legitimacy by issuing invoices and receiving payments tied to fake merchandise.
+- Conceal ultimate beneficiaries from financial institutions, complicating beneficial ownership screening and due diligence.
+- [Oil and Fuel Transaction Manipulation](https://framework.amltrix.com/techniques/T0111.001) — Shell or front companies are used to:

+- Conceal true beneficial ownership by posing as the nominal buyer or seller in oil/fuel deals.
+- Generate fraudulent invoices and official-looking documentation that legitimize misrepresented shipment volumes or prices.
+- Exploit secrecy-prone jurisdictions, hindering financial institutions’ ability to verify corporate ownership and transaction authenticity.
+- [Lottery Winnings](https://framework.amltrix.com/techniques/T0107.001) — Shell or front companies facilitate the laundering of lottery proceeds by:

+- Redeeming winning tickets under corporate names to distance criminals from direct involvement.
+- Layering payouts through multiple accounts, further concealing the ultimate beneficiaries.

+This setup hampers financial institutions' ability to identify suspicious financial flows.
+- [Freeports and Private Storage](https://framework.amltrix.com/techniques/T0131) — These entities, including offshore companies (ID 256) and private interest foundations (ID 278), obscure the beneficial ownership of freeport-stored assets by:

+- Registering high-value items under corporate names or foundation structures, thereby masking the true owners.
+- Conducting internal trades and paying storage fees under layered corporate identities, which limits financial institutions’ visibility.
+- Facilitating anonymized transactions across multiple jurisdictions, thus hindering the detection of illicit origins.
 - [Commodity Trafficking](https://framework.amltrix.com/techniques/T0143) — Shell or front companies are instrumental in layering, concealing the true owners of funds obtained through commodity trafficking.

 - Fictitious business transactions or out-of-range invoicing mask illicit proceeds.